Skip to main content

 Create Deputy Reporting PR Env & update terraform to point at the Sirius Dev Env

-Create a new PR in the data_deputy_reporting (DDR) repo You will need to set up the Terraform workspace so that it points at the local Terraform code of the PR branch environment and the api container for your Sirius branch
+• Create a new PR in the data_deputy_reporting (DDR) repo.
+You will need to set up the Terraform workspace so that it points at the local Terraform code of the PR branch environment and the api container for your Sirius branch

-Update the .envrc file - Locate the custom domain from AWS API Gateway and update TF workspace (e.g. sfs247te298) - Update TF_VAR_image_tag with the tag from dev environment (e.g. “v0.50.1-sfs247testbr.0”)
+**Update the .envrc file * Locate the deputy reporting api ID from AWS API Gateway and update TF workspace (e.g. sfs247te298).
+The API description reads ‘API Gateway for Deputy Reporting - {api ID}’ * Update TF_VAR_image_tag with the tag from the deputy reporting PR (e.g. “v0.50.1-sfs247testbr.0”)

-Update terraform.tfvars.json - Update the accounts[“target environment”] with your Sirius branch (e.g. “SFS-247”)
+**Update terraform.tfvars.json * Update the accounts[“target environment”] with your Sirius branch (e.g. “SFS-247”)

-Run command to authenticate Postman session against the AWS endpoint - aws-vault exec identity – aws sts assume-role –role-arn {insert your operatorconfig} –role-session-name Postman
+• Run command to authenticate Postman session against the AWS endpoint - aws-vault exec identity – aws sts assume-role –role-arn {insert your operatorconfig} –role-session-name Postman

 Postman setup